Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 3. Number of queues without priority.

-If you don’t want to go into the maths, then you can set
+If you prefer not to delve into the calculations, you can set the following:

 • queueCapacity >= 2 * number of queues